See the Story Index for Wael Abdelgawad’s other stories.

 “Seems to me that book is obsolete,” I commented by way of greeting.
 “Communism has already fallen, and capitalism is taking over the world.”

 “Yeah homey,” Badger replied, “but you know this book was written in 1978.
 Batra said Communism would fall within twenty five years, and twelve years later the Berlin wall come tumblin’ down.
 Man was a genius.
 He predicted that capitalism was doomed to extinction as well.
 He says here that money was meant to serve man, not the other way around, and that the abandonment of spirituality and social justice under unregulated capitalism is unsustainable.
-He proposes a quadrivisional model of society in which there are acquisitors, money lenders, thinkers and warriors.
+He proposes a quadrivisional model of society with acquisitors, money lenders, thinkers and warriors.
 He says capitalism is run by the money lenders and acquisitors, and out of the rubble of its collapse will come the rise of the warriors and thinkers.
 Basically he suggests that these four cultural classes rise and fall in cycles.”

 Badger pointed at me and clucked his tongue.
 “You’ve been reading Sayyid Qutb.
 That part about human values is straight out of Milestones on the Path.”